GenesisFR/DS2TroubleshootingGuide/README.md

 ## You cannot run Dungeon Siege II in a resolution higher than your desktop

-Lower the game's height (see method 2 of [Use unsupported resolutions](https://github.com/GenesisFR/DS1TroubleshootingGuide#use-unsupported-resolutions)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).
+Lower the game's height (see [Playing Dungeon Siege 2 with a Custom Resolution](https://www.wsgf.org/dr/dungeon-siege-ii)) so that it corresponds to your desktop's height minus at least 40 pixels (it can be more) to account for the borders (ex: 1920x1080 -\> 1920x1040).

 # Modding